anishsingh20/Time-series-analysis-of-Inflation-rates-using-ShinyDashboard/README.md

 The folder __Inflation-Rates__ contains the dashboard's code and its implementation in R. For visualizing I have used __'highcharter'__ package which is an amazing package to make beautiful and amazing plots in R for web apps and dashboards.The syntax for 'highharter' is similar to 'ggplot2' syntax.

+More details about the package can be found at http://jkunst.com/highcharter/ .

 ### What is Inflation rate?